TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.2-outgoing-communication/_index.md

 If the use case requires the workflow to be executed on a specific vCenter object, like the VM in this example, it needs to be configured properly in vRealize Operations.

 vRealize Operations driven automation needs to know for what resource types within an alert definition as the type this specific alert will be triggered on and on what resource type in vRealize Orchestrator the configured workflow can be executed.
-The corresponding configuration process is to run “Create/Modify Workflow Action on vCenter Resources” in context of the specific workflow.
+The corresponding configuration process is to run "Create/Modify Workflow Action on vCenter Resources" in context of the specific workflow.

 The alert specified in the example use case will be triggered on VM resource type and will be executed on a VM resource in vCenter.
 To accomplish this VM is exactly the type to configure as highlighted in the following picture.
-The last step is the “Add” Operation to actually configure the workflow as usable action.
+The last step is the "Add" Operation to actually configure the workflow as usable action.

 With this configuration vRealize Operations has everything it needs to automate tasks using vRealize Orchestrator workflows.
 The very last step is to configure such workflow-based actions in the according Recommendation definition and enable the automation withing the respective policy.